Confessions of a Former Homeschool Mom

-7. Learning experiences everywhere.
+7. Learning Opportunities Everywhere

-8. Wonderful people.
+8. Wonderful People

 I found that I bonded with each of them in a way that would not have been possible before.
-I learned more about them, their likes, dislikes and dreams than I imagined possible.
+I learned more about them, their likes, dislikes, and dreams than I imagined possible.
 Instead of it being a strain, it was a bonding experience.
 They are wonderful people.

-Horseback riding and babysitting
+Horseback Riding and Babysitting

 If you are considering homeschooling or are looking for reinforcements to keep going here are a few things to remember.
 There will be battles.
 There will be people who don’t understand and judge you.
 There may even be people who put thoughts into their ears of how abused and oppressed your children are.
 Sometimes even family members are unsupportive.
 But they don’t know how important this is.
-Protecting them from the abusive, corrosive influences of peers on the playground is more important that any lost socialization.
+Protecting them from the abusive, corrosive influences of peers on the playground is more important than any lost socialization.
 Keeping them pure from the ideas and vulgar talk that goes on at some campuses is key to me.

 When things became hard and stressful, I only needed to remind myself that this too will pass.
 It was only for a season and now they are all grown and raising families of their own.
 Interestingly they are each homeschooling their children as well.
-I guess it couldn’t have been the oppressive, controlling environment that the critics say it is if each of them want the same for their children.
+I guess it couldn’t have been the oppressive, controlling environment that the critics say it is if each of them wants the same for their children.